CXianRen/AMST/readme.md

 * For AVE dataset, we used the original splited train valid and test set.
 But we notice there some samples have more than one labels.

+# How to run
+Most running srcripts you can find it under the "./Jobs/xx.sh".

 ## Test dataset
 You can run a simple test for debugging when your data is ready.
 ```sh